cncf/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the [emissary-ingress] team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of [emissary-ingress], or function as an independent assessment or attestation of [emissary-ingress]'s security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide [emissary-ingress] users with an initial understanding of [emissary-ingress]'s security, where to find existing security documentation, [emissary-ingress] plans for security, and general overview of [emissary-ingress] security practices, both for development of [emissary-ingress] as well as security of [emissary-ingress].

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of [emissary-ingress] to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when [emissary-ingress] seeks graduation and is preparing for a security audit.

 ## Security functions and features